 Generally, to redeem the property after a foreclosure sale, the foreclosed homeowner must give a written notice of redemption to:

 Then, the former homeowner must pay the redemption amount to the buyer, court, or other party.
 State law normally says what information has to go in the notice of redemption and who gets the redemption money.

-Most people who go through a foreclosure have trouble finding enough money to redeem their home afterwards.
-Instead of waiting until after the sale to try to keep your home, consider applying for help before the sale takes place.
-Most banks offer loss mitigation (foreclosure avoidance options) like modifications—including Flex Modifications for borrowers with Fannie Mae or Freddie Mac loans—to borrowers who are struggling to make their mortgage payments.
+Most people who go through a foreclosure have trouble finding enough money to redeem their home afterward.
+Instead of waiting until after the sale to try to keep your home, consider applying for help beforehand.
+Most banks offer loss mitigation (foreclosure avoidance) options, like modifications, to borrowers who are struggling to make their mortgage payments.

 But you must apply for help before the foreclosure sale.
 It's a good idea to apply for a foreclosure avoidance option as early in the process as possible.
 Under federal mortgage servicing laws, if you submit a complete application more than 37 days before a sale, the servicer generally has to put the foreclosure on hold while it evaluates your application.

 To learn whether state law provides a post-sale redemption period where you live and in your situation, consider talking to a local foreclosure attorney.
-If you need information about different ways to avoid a foreclosure sale, consider talking to a HUD-approved housing counselor.
+If you need information about different ways to avoid a foreclosure, consider talking to a HUD-approved housing counselor.